iamlab-cmu/delta-arrays/index.markdown

 * Get started with building a delta robot
 * Control a 2x2 module of delta robots using a custom shield
 <!-- * Provide insights into our research with an 8x8 delta array grid. -->

+NOTE: The website is still in active development and will be updated progressively with all the code for kinematics, control, and learning as soon as documentation is done!
+Thank you for your patience! :)